ivan-sincek/android-penetration-testing-cheat-sheet/README.md

 Always look for created or cached files, images/screenshots, etc.

-Sensitive files such as know your customer (KYC) and similar, should not persists in the app specific directories on the user device after the file upload.
+Sensitive files such as know your customer (KYC) and similar, should not persists in the app specific directories on user's device after the file upload.
 Sensitive files should not be stored in `/tmp/` directory nor similar system-wide directories.

 Images and screenshots path: